Planning a Disney Vacation? Here’s the Ultimate Disney Packing List.

 Be sure to pack your drinks in containers that you don’t mind tossing.
-I am normally all about using reusable water bottles, but not at Disney.
+I am normally all about using a refillable water bottle, but not at Disney.

-Our family has found that it’s best to not worry about losing water bottles or having to carry the extra weight in your bag all day long.
+Our family has found that it’s best to not worry about losing a reusable water bottle or having to carry the extra weight in your bag all day long.

 8) Ziploc Bags